brandon-m-wang/cs198-75/src/ios-hw/hw2.md

                     resultLabel.text = "You were right on point!
 Bullseye!"

                     /*
-        						 * We should first update the range variable in order to update rangeLabel
+        			`* We should first update the range variable in order to update rangeLabel
                      * In this implementation I increased range by 50 but this is up to the developer!
                      */
                     range += 50

         			/*
                      * Since range is an int we would need to type cast it into a String
                      * to be able to assign it to rangeLabel.text */ rangeLabel.text = String(range)

         			/*
                      * To have the correct implementation we would also need to update the max
         			 * value of the slider as we are increasing range
         			 *
         			 * Since range is an int we would need to type cast it into a Float
                      * to be able to assign it to numSlider.maximumValue */ numSlider.maximumValue = Float(range)

         			/*
                      * When the user hits a bullseye we want to increment the level the user is currently on
         			 *
         			 * We can simply increment the level variable and assign it to currentLevel.text
         			 * like we did for range!
         		     */
                     level += 1
                     currentLevel.text = String(level)

         			/*
         			 * Similar to how we implemented the playAgain() function, we should reset
         			 * the slider and generate a new random number for the user.
         			 *
         			 * Unlike playAgain() however, we won't be able to use constant values and will instead
         			 * have to rely on range.
         			 *
         			 * We can use range and divide it by 2 to determine a new value for the slider to be set to
         			 * We can also use range to generate a new random number within the new range *
         			 * Note the type casting used below and how we added 1 to range when generating a new number
         			 * because arc4random_uniform() returns a random number in between 0 and the input - 1
         		     */
                     numSlider.setValue(Float(range / 2), animated: false)
                     randomNumber = Int(arc4random_uniform(UInt32(range + 1)))
                     numLabel.text = String(randomNumber)
         			// We should hide resultLabel since it's a new round! resultLabel.isHidden = true
                 } else {

         			// Make sure to move this line of code to this else statement so we can only show "Play Again" when the user loses playAgainButton.isHidden = false
                     resultLabel.text = "Whoops!
 You missed!
 Try again later" }
            }
             else {
         			if Int(numSlider.value) == randomNumber {
                       resultLabel.text = "You were right on point!
 Bullseye!"

                       // The code below is exactly the same as the code above ^.^

         	          range += 50
                       rangeLabel.text = String(range)
                       numSlider.maximumValue = Float(range)

                       level += 1
                       currentLevel.text = String(level)

                       numSlider.setValue(Float(range / 2), animated: false)
                       randomNumber = Int(arc4random_uniform(UInt32(range + 1)))
                       numLabel.text = String(randomNumber)
                       resultLabel.isHidden = true
                 } else {

                       // Make sure to move this line of code to this else statement so we can only show "Play Again" when the user loses playAgainButton.isHidden = false
                       resultLabel.text = "Whoops!
 You missed!
 Try again later" }
             }

             resultLabel.isHidden = false
         }
+      lang: swift
   - type: ps
     paragraph: "Your app should now look like this:"
   - type: ps